yashvibansalmin19/Ms_Teams-clone/README.md

 CONNECT- A Video Chat website

-It is a wbsite that can accomodate multiple users.
+It is a website that can accomodate multiple users.
 You can also chat while on call.

 The following technologies/libraries are used to build the website: